 Employers care more about the subject and the level of your degree than whether it was completed online or in person.
 Many major companies have become accustomed to seeing online master’s degrees on CVs; online-only bachelor’s degrees are still less common.

-Employers view online-only schools with a bit more suspicion than they would a degree that you completed online at a school that also exists as a brick-and-mortar institution.
+Employers view online-only schools with a bit more suspicion than an online degree from a brick-and-mortar institution.
 This is because they may not be familiar with it and may not trust that it has the necessary accreditation.
 Luckily, as online degrees become more and more common, employers will become more open to them.

 Online degree programs from schools that do have physical locations are typically more respected.
 This is because employers often can’t tell the difference between the online and the face-to-face program.
-It’s also because they might trust the online program more when they know it is associated with a physical institution that is already highly respected.
+They might also trust the online program more when it’s associated with a reputable institution.

 As online programs become more common and more respected, their flexibility and accessibility will turn the tide of higher education as we know it.
 Online degrees are already respected, but their overall acceptance and popularity will continue to grow.

 If you’re considering getting an online degree, don’t worry too much about what employers will think.
-Worry more about the quality of the online degree itself and make sure that it is legitimate and accredited, which will ensure its quality and recognition.
+Worry more about the quality of the online degree itself.
+Make sure that it is legitimate and accredited, which will ensure its quality and recognition.

 As HR professionals continue to understand the equal value of online degrees, students will stop asking this question.
 In short, the answer is yes.
 Quality, accredited online degrees are respected.